-inline void error (const char fmt, const Args&... args) const template<typename ...Args> inline void errorf (const char fmt, const Args&... args) const inline void errorfmt (const char fmt, const Args&... args) const
+inline void error (const char fmt, const Args&... args) const inline void errorf (const char fmt, const Args&... args) const inline void errorfmt (const char fmt, const Args&... args) const

 Error reporting for the plugin implementation: call this with Strutil::format-like arguments.
+It is not necessary to have the error message contain a trailing newline.
 Use with caution!
 Some day this will change to be fmt-like rather than printf-like.

 Error reporting for the plugin implementation: call this with printf-like arguments.
+It is not necessary to have the error message contain a trailing newline.

-Error reporting for the plugin implementation: call this with fmt::format-like arguments.
+Error reporting for the plugin implementation: call this with std::format-like arguments.
+It is not necessary to have the error message contain a trailing newline.

-inline void threads (int n)
+void threads (int n)